Comedian Steve Martin once said, “Those French — it’s like they have a word for everything.”

 While meat and cheese are most often the star of the show, charcuterie has expanded to include themes like cookies, candy, hot cocoa, cocktails and even breakfast foods.

 Calico Bean Market carries several varieties of peanut and almond butters, including butterscotch, cappuccino and chocolate.
-Paired with fresh fruit and an assortment of pretzel crisps, graham crackers and pita chips, this charcuterie board would be a hit as a dessert or at a party with kids.
+Paired with fresh fruit and an assortment of pretzel crisps, graham crackers and pita chips.

 Alternative varieties aside, traditional charcuterie boards typically contain meats, cheeses, crackers, breads, fruits, nuts and condiments such as honey, mustard, jams and jellies, pickles and olives.

-At Park Farm Winery in Durango, Iowa, manager Christie Steffen and her staff has long been creating charcuterie boards for guests.
+At Park Farm Winery in Durango, Iowa, manager Christie Steffen and her staff have long been creating charcuterie boards for guests.

 “Our board is usually dried capicola, prosciutto, hard salami and a pepper salami,” she said.
 “We add a pepper jack cheese, a Colby jack and a cheddar, along with crackers and a spreadable Boursin cheese.”